altocodenl/TODIS/readme.md

 by oop nesting, you cannot just bring things from the side

 request response vs call response. the core is request response. event system does the calls, in practice. listener as a polling

-rest vs sql
-sql could be databases, could be tables. funny how graphql is like sql.

-data on the wire vs data ready for processing.

-metcalfe on info space. reverse: utility of the network (network size squared) as multiplier of the value that a system can bring. but that makes no sense. we already have one network.

 ```

 ## License